agmalpartida/brand/content/posts/Postgresql/postgresql/ha/index.md

 - etcd– a distributed, reliable key-value store for setting up highly available Patroni clusters
 - pgpool-ll – a middleware between PostgreSQL server and client for high availability, connection pooling and load balancing.

+# Failure Scenarios and How the Cluster Recovers From Them
+By unplugging network and power cables, killing main processes, attempting to saturate processors.
+All of this while continuously writing and reading data from PostgreSQL.
+The idea was to see how Patroni would handle the failures and manage the cluster to continue delivering service.